Transport Matters Party: Electoral history

-Victoria State Election

 At the 2018 Victorian state election, the party was the beneficiary of a highly convoluted series of preference flows in the group voting ticket for the Legislative Council organised by Glenn Druery.
 With these beneficial preferences it was estimated that the party could get elected on less than 0.3% of the vote in the Eastern Metropolitan Region.
 Ultimately, the party polled 0.62% of the vote and Barton was elected to the Legislative Council for a four-year term.